FistOfHit/SixRackUnits/newsletters/2025/april_2025/april_2025.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/tenstorrent_blackhole.png)

+*Source: Tenstorrent*

+Run by industry legend [Jim Keller](https://en.wikipedia.org/wiki/Jim_Keller_(engineer)), Tenstorrent is one of the many startups targeting the (relatively) low-power PCIe card AI accelerator space with the [Wormhole](https://tenstorrent.com/hardware/wormhole), and now also the [BlackHole](https://tenstorrent.com/hardware/blackhole) cards.
+What makes Tenstorrent particularly unique is their custom IP for the RISC-V cores they use on their cards, designed specifically around their focus on keeping power draw low but also allowing for their "infinite" scaling strategy.
+The card comes in [3 forms](https://tenstorrent.com/hardware/blackhole#:~:text=4%20%2D%206%20weeks-,Blackhole%E2%84%A2%20p150a,-%241%2C399), the P100a, p150a, and p150b, the first being a version without scale-up networking and only 28GB of GDDR6 with 120 RISC-V "Tensix" cores, and the last two being actively and passively cooled versions that come with scale-up ports on the PCB itself, as well as supporting up 32GB of GDDR6 and 140 of the same cores.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/tenstorrent_galaxy.png)

+*Source: Tenstorrent*

+The Blackhole uses PCIe 5.0 for its host interface, but remarkably supports up to 3.2Tb/s of scale-up bandwidth through 4 x 800G QSFP-DD ports on the card itself.
+[Some analysts](https://www.youtube.com/live/4LyquT1DUK0?si=TgGi9-ZESWsPPjxl&t=3064) suggest that due the sheer amount of bandwidth available on the card, it might even be usable as a network switch, though Tenstorrent clarifies that this interconnect will be exclusively for connecting to other Blackhole cards only.
+This p2p (peer-to-peer) scale-up strategy allows for creating 2D torus topologies much like [Google's TPUs](https://semianalysis.com/2023/04/12/google-ai-infrastructure-supremacy/#minimizing-network-cost-through-topology) or [AWS's Trainium](https://semianalysis.com/2024/12/03/amazons-ai-self-sufficiency-trainium2-architecture-networking/#neuronlinkv3-scale-up-networking) cards and Tenstorrent's design of their server built around Blackhole cards, the ["Galaxy"](https://tenstorrent.com/hardware/galaxy), shows that they agree.
+A Tenstorrent Galaxy system contains 32 of the accelerators in a 6U chassis, arranged in a [4x8 mesh](https://www.theregister.com/2024/08/27/tenstorrent_ai_blackhole/) and providing up to 9.3 PFLOPs of FP8 performance in a 7.5kW envelope, leading to it being competitive against Nvidia's H100 HGX systems in efficiency (FLOPs/Watt).

 ## IBM's z17 mainframe

 *IBM mainframes are known for their near perfect uptime and low-latency for critical operations such as transaction processing, airline fleet management, and fraud detection to name a few.
 As more and more such workloads begin to use computationally expensive AI models, IBM's mainframes need to adapt to not just be better at what they already do, but also be better at the workloads of the near-future.*

+The [z16 mainframe](https://www.ibm.com/products/z16) released in 2Q22 was designed before transformer-based AI models had replaced many statistical/ML models in some mission critical applications, leading to IBM using the inbuilt AI acceleration capability of the [Telum I](https://www.ibm.com/z/telum) processor to support such workloads.
+Integrated AI support came in the form of dedicated matrix units on the processors, but as the type and scale of AI workloads grew rapidly over the past 3 years, IBM realised that the next mainframe would necessarily need to be designed around AI workloads being run on dedicated accelerators.
+The [z17](https://www.ibm.com/products/z17) embodies this change, with the new system being designed to support AI workloads natively and with the same level of reliability and performance as other applications running on the mainframe.

+As we reported in [August last year](https://sixrackunits.substack.com/i/156551570/ibms-new-telum-ii-and-spyre), The Telum II and Spyre processors now used in the z17 are designed around extreme uptime, power efficiency, and consistent performance.
+The new mainframe hosts up to 32 Telum II CPUs, each containing 8 cores running at 5.5Ghz and 360MB of L2 cache, with 360MB and 2.8GB of virtual L3 and L4 caches respectively.
+The CPUs are supported by dedicated data processing units (DPUs) for offloading inter-processor communication and other functions for secure and reliable communications, leading to all 32 processors being connected in one scale-up I/O domain.
+Finally, the mainframe includes 12 I/O expansion drawers which can each support up to 16 PCIe Gen 5 cards, which means that a total of 192 Spyre AI accelerator cards - over 24TB of fast LPDDR5 memory - can be installed in a single z17 system.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/april_2025/images/ibm_z17.png)

+*Source: IBM*

+Holding true to their legendary eight nines (99.999999%) uptime guarantee, IBM openly discuss the development and testing process for their processors and systems showing how z17's will have around 1 second of downtime per year, even through up to magnitude 8.3 earthquakes.
+ServeTheHome's articles and review ([1](https://www.servethehome.com/the-new-ibm-z17-telum-ii-processor-module-cut-open-down-to-silicon/2/) [2](https://www.servethehome.com/the-ibm-z17-mainframe-brings-ai-with-telum-ii-and-spyre/) [3](https://www.youtube.com/watch?v=C8oLfMXUo0U&ab_channel=ServeTheHome)) reveal just how extensive IBM's development processes are, showing the complete vertical integration of their manufacturing and testing, from the materials and chemicals used for the processors and cooling systems to the racking and securing of the components for functionality under extreme conditions.

 ## Ironwood: Google's seventh gen. TPU